Behavioral Analytics and the Digital Transformation’s Impact on Banking and Insurance

 Even a few years ago the answer to “How can I operate in a digital world the same way I did in a physical one? would have been…“You can’t.”

-Businesses using digital behavioral analytics are better positioned to not only survive but thrive in the new digital age.
+Businesses using predictive behavioral analytics are better positioned to not only survive but thrive in the new digital age.

-If that user hits an ‘abandonment threshold’, ForMotiv will dynamically engage the user with tooltips and FAQ’s, a “click to call a representative” button, or prompt your chatbot to interact with the user.
+If that user hits an ‘abandonment threshold’, ForMotiv will dynamically engage the user with tooltips and FAQ’s, a “click to call a representative” button or prompt your chatbot to interact with the user to encourage them to convert.

 Using behavioral analytics, ForMotiv has predicted thousands of potentially fraudulent accounts, leading to millions of dollars of savings for insurance and banking institutions.